Rural Roads Mobility Outreach

 Since 2007, when the community came together to design and adopt the Rural Roads Policy and Standards (outlined below), there has been increased interest in the mobility of pedestrians and bicyclists within the Rural Residential Area of Elk Grove.
 The City is now beginning an outreach effort to determine whether there is any interest at this time in adding standards and/or designating and prioritizing locations for pathways or trails in the Rural Residential Area in keeping with the existing rural character.
 Please note: this outreach effort only pertains to thoroughfare, arterial and collector roadways, not every residential street.

 On July 14, 2014, the City sent an informational brochure and mobility survey to all business and residential addresses (1,600) within the designated Rural Residential Area (see project area map below).
-Mailing recipients and those interested in mobility issues within the Rural Residential Area are invited to provide additional input at an upcoming Mobility Forum.
-The Forum agenda will include a review of mail survey results and a facilitated discussion of specific issues and ideas regarding non-vehicular mobility in Elk Grove’s Rural Residential Area.
+Additionally, mailing recipients and those interested in mobility issues within the Rural Residential Area were invited to provide additional input at a Mobility Forum, held on August 12, 2014.
+The Forum agenda included a review of mail survey results and a facilitated discussion of specific issues and ideas regarding non-vehicular mobility in Elk Grove’s Rural Residential Area.

 Questions and comments can be directed to: